pslucas0212/OCP4.12-IPI-vSphere-Install/README.md

 $ tar xvf openshift-install-linux.tar.gz
 ```

 - For the installation, we need the vCenter’s trusted root CA certificates to allow the OCP installation program to access your vCenter via it's API.
-You can download the vCenter cerfiticates via the vCenter URL.
+You can download the vCenter certificates via the vCenter URL.
 My vCenter URL is https://vsca01.example.com/certs/download.zip

 - Unzip the download.zip file that contains the vCenter certs.
 With a Linux client you can use the "tree certs" command to see the files and file structure.